 The time to handle events (THE) remains low in all of the experiments, and the changes to n or t do not seem to have an impact on it.
-According to Theorem 1, the time to handle an event depends on the maximum number of solutions to which a process can belong and on the maximum number of source bindings in an event, which are fixed constants for a given ecosystem.
-In Corollary 1, we argued that there is an upper bound to these figures, and we concluded that the time to handle events might be considered O(1) in practice.
+According to Theorem §1, the time to handle an event depends on the maximum number of solutions to which a process can belong and on the maximum number of source bindings in an event, which are fixed constants for a given ecosystem.
+In Corollary §1, we argued that there is an upper bound to these figures, and we concluded that the time to handle events might be considered O(1) in practice.
 The experiments corroborate this idea, since THE seems to be totally independent from n or t in practice.

-The size of the Work Queue (QS) is important because it has an impact on the memory footprint (the larger the queue, the more memory is consumed) and on the time required to complete an iteration of Algorithm detectErrors (recall that this algorithm removes all of the bindings that are correlated with the binding being analysed from the Work Queue, which requires O(|QS|) time).
+The size of the Work Queue (QS) is important insofar is has an impact on the memory footprint and the time required to complete an iteration of Algorithm detectErrors.
 It depends on the number of events reported in each experiment.
-In most cases, it behaves linearly with respect to the number of processes with a slope that depends on the mean message production rate (it decreases as this parameter increases).
+In most cases, it behaves linearly in the number of processes and the slope depends on the mean message production rate (it decreases as this parameter increases).
 The only exception is the dispatcher pattern, in which QS seems to be a constant that depends on the mean message production rate only.
 The reason for this behaviour is that changes to n do not have an impact on the number of events that are reported.
 Note that every new process in the pipeline pattern contributes with 2 additional events, new processes in the merger pattern contribute with 4 additional events, and new processes in the request-reply pattern contribute with 6 additional events.
-Contrarily, adding a new process to the dispatcher pattern does not contribute with new events.
-The reason is that adding a new consumer implies that there is a new process that competes for the messages the producer feeds into the pattern; in other words, the events are reported from different sources, but the total number of events remains constant.
+Contrarily, adding a new process to the dispatcher pattern